SOLAS-TTRPG/SOLAS/README.md

 - **War Priest**.
 You can make an additional attack with a weapon on your turn, even if you've already attacked with it.
 - **Guided Strike**.
 When you make an attack roll, you can add R2.

-### Second Wind
-You push yourself to continue fighting, past the point of what would normally be possible.
-Once per rest at the start of your turn, you may recover **Focus** or **Stamina** points (or a mix of the two) equal to your level.
-Additionally, you roll a number of dice equal to your **Constitution** score, and recover the successes as **Heart**.

 ### Martial Arts
 Your fists are now considered to be light melee weapons, with no limit on the number of attacks per turn (a stamina point still must be expended for each attack).
 Additionally, you can expend **Focus** points instead of stamina to make attacks with your fists.